socketsupply/sockets.sh/src/docs/faq.md

 Socket Runtime takes a completely different approach.
 While we allow a "main" process, it's completely optional, and not considered the best practice.
 If you are shipping highly sensitive IP you may choose to put it here.
-If you have compute intensive code, you can also put it here.
-But ideally you put it into a worker thread.
+If you have to compute intensive code, you can also put it here.
+But ideally, you put it into a worker thread.

-Socket Apps can be written entirely in JavaScript, CSS and HTML.
+Socket Apps can be written entirely in JavaScript, CSS, and HTML.
 The UI process and can be made secure via the CSP (a web standard for white-listing resource access).

-Invocation of filesystem, bluetooth, network, etc. is all made over IPC calls that use a URI scheme (`ipc://...`), because of this, it works perfectly with [CSP][CSP] (a well established web standard).
+Invocation of filesystem, bluetooth, network, etc. is all made over IPC calls that use a URI scheme (`ipc://...`), because of this, it works perfectly with [CSP][CSP] (a well-established web standard).

 Any curious user can run a command like `strings foo.app | grep ipc://` on a socket app bundle and examine the CSP of the index file.